bredigian/mbpeluqueria/README.md

 # Hair Salon Appointment System

-This is a project for a hair salon appointment system developed in Next.js.
+This is a project for a hair salon appointment system developed in NextJS.
 It allows clients to schedule appointments by choosing a date and time and then confirming their booking.

 ## Tecnologies